This is based on opinion. Please don't list it on a work's trope example list.

-Nightmare Fuel: The Real Ghostbusters
+Nightmare Fuel / The Real Ghostbusters

-Similarly, the Boogieman.
+The Boogieman.
 Holy crap.

 The really scary part?
 The Boogieman WASN'T a ghost.
 He was a demon, which meant the Ghostbusters couldn't stop him with their equipment.
 And Egon was very terrified of him.
-Which makes his eventual triumph a Moment Of Awesome.
+Which makes his eventual triumph a Moment of Awesome.

 Ghash, the poltergeist in "Slimer Come Home" that would befriend the ghosts, gather them up, and eat them...and the mouth was at its stomach...

 The Sandman wasn't particularly scary in-and-of himself, nor was his plan to put the world to sleep horrifying...but his horrible, horrible voice sure is.

 The episode where the ghost-obliterating robot accidentally creates some extremely powerful ghosts from the dispersed PKE.
 The results were...bad.

 The ghosts in general are monstrous and particularly inhuman.

-The Eiffel Tower sequence in "The Ghostbusters In Paris" had an army of disturbing ghosts, camera angles designed to keep the viewer from seeing them, John Carpenter-esque music, and all the characters saying a version of "Run.
+The Eiffel Tower sequence in "The Ghostbusters In Paris" has an army of disturbing ghosts, camera angles designed to keep the viewer from seeing them, John Carpenter-esque music, and all the characters saying a version of "Run.
 Run!"

 THAT.
 MELTING.
 FACE.

-The ghost that feeds on electricity in "Ain't NASA-sarily so".
+The ghost that feeds on electricity in "Ain't NASA-sarily so."

-Mee-Krah from "Standing Room Only".
+Mee-Krah in "Standing Room Only."
 An almost completely unstoppable Eldritch Abomination who mercilessly devours smaller ghosts (who choose imprisonment in the containment unit rather than fall victim to him), leaves deserts in his wake, and nearly smashes and melts New York to ruins, all the while emitting a monstrous growling noise.
 Needless to say, this was one episode that subverted the Lighter and Softer theme of the later seasons.

 There's something very unsettling about seeing ghosts spooky-looking in their own right quivering with sheer terror at the thought of Mee-Krah.
 Worse, the Ghostbusters throw everything they've got at it and can't even slow it down until the end.

-There's also the episode where they visit an old lady who turns out to be a demon that possesses Peter so he'll open the containment unit.
+"Mrs. Rogers' Neighborhood," the episode where they visit an old lady who turns out to be a demon that possesses Peter so he'll open the containment unit.

 The one where Slimer is befriended by a thing that appears in the form of a Creepy Child.

-The Body Horror-riffic episode where our heroes become "allergic to ghosts".
+The Body Horror-riffic episode where our heroes become "allergic to ghosts."
 Giant body parts on the torso, anyone?

-Egon is bitten by a chicken-like ghost and turns into a werechicken.
+Egon is bitten by a chicken-like ghost and turns into a were-chicken.

 How bad was it?
 The Ghostbusters were willing to sacrifice themselves by overloading their proton packs (which would take out everything in a quarter-mile radius) in the hope that they would be able to stop him.

-The demon-possessed Ray, Janine, and Slimer's faces in "Ghostworld".
+The demon-possessed Ray, Janine, and Slimer's faces in "Ghostworld."
 Yikes.